[2025] Be enchanted by the beauty! 3 scenic spots in Okayama where wisteria blooms in full glory

 Wisteria is a flower that can be enjoyed from mid-April to around Golden Week in May.
-We introduce places in Okayama Prefecture where you can see beautiful wisteria flowers, including a park boasting the largest variety of wisteria in Japan, rare varieties, and long wisteria trellises.
-(Updated 17/4/2024)
+We will introduce you to some spots in Okayama Prefecture where you can see beautiful wisteria flowers, including a park boasting the largest variety of wisteria in Japan, rare varieties, and long wisteria trellises.

 2024.04.18

-This park is home to famous wisteria from all 46 prefectures in Japan (wild wisteria does not grow in Okinawa), from Hakodate in Hokkaido in the north to Bozu in Kagoshima in the south.
+This park is home to famous wisteria from all 46 prefectures in Japan (wild wisteria does not grow in Okinawa Prefecture ), from hakodate in Hokkaido in the north to Bozu in Kagoshima Prefecture in the south.
 With over 100 species, it boasts the largest variety in Japan.

 There is a wisteria trellis with a total length of 500 meters in the garden, and a walkway runs underneath.
-When in full bloom, you can stroll around admiring the wisteria, surrounded by fragrant scents.
+When in full bloom, you can stroll around looking up at the wisteria while being enveloped in its fragrant fragrance.
 Some wisteria grow in long clusters up to 1 meter, while others are as small as grapes, and they come in a variety of colors, from purple to white to pink.

 TEL: 0869-93-1126 (Wake Town Industrial Promotion Division)